MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 #### Reliability

 Configure geo-replication to all deployment regions to remove regional dependencies and optimize latency.
 Container Registry supports high availability through [geo-replication](/azure/container-registry/container-registry-geo-replication#considerations-for-high-availability) to multiple configured regions, providing resiliency against regional outages.
 If a region becomes unavailable, the other regions continue to serve image requests.
-When the region is back online, Container Registry recovers it and replicate changes to it.
+When the region is back online, Container Registry recovers it and replicates changes to it.
 This capability also provides registry colocation within each configured region, reducing network latency and cross-region data transfer costs.

 In Azure regions that provide availability zone support, the [Premium Container Registry tier supports zone redundancy](/azure/container-registry/zone-redundancy) to protect against zonal failure.
 The Premium tier also supports [private endpoints](/azure/container-registry/container-registry-private-link) to help prevent unauthorized access to the registry, which can lead to reliability issues.